Leadership

 dorota.brzezinska@wisc.edu

-Cynthia Czajkowski, is a neuroscience professor in the School of Medicine and Public Health.
-As Vice Chancellor for Research, Czajkowski oversees the Office of the Vice Chancellor for Research, which includes administration of 19 cross-campus offices and research and service centers.
-The Vice Chancellor’s leadership team consists of faculty and staff members representing the various disciplines of research, including administration, compliance, policy, physical sciences, biological sciences, social sciences and arts and humanities.
+Dorota Brzezinska, is faculty in the Department of Electrical and Computer Engineering and as Vice Chancellor for Research, oversees the Office of the Vice Chancellor for Research, which includes administration of 20 cross-campus offices and research and service centers.
+The Vice Chancellor’s leadership team consists of faculty and staff representing various disciplines of research, including administration, compliance, policy, physical sciences, biological sciences, social sciences and arts and humanities.

 Associate Vice Chancellors